cpbotha/cpbotha.github.io/content/posts/2017-01-05-the-2016-to-2017-transition-post.md

 This wonderful little cellular mega-cluster is currently making noises that have the primary purpose of being immensely cute, but are also slowly starting to make sense.
 Her ambulation capabilities have increased immensely, and she is on the verge of standing up by herself and so we will probably have to re-arrange our interior.
 Again.

-Long ago, [I wrote here about my unexpected new role as someone else&#8217;s Tooth Fairy][15].
+Long ago, [I wrote here about my unexpected new role as someone else’s Tooth Fairy][15].
 In the meantime, working as a part-time tooth fairy and a full-time papa to three little humans has turned out to be a more fulfilling career than I ever could have imagined.

 # 2017: Not much planned yet, you?

 I prefer making resolutions in secret, then carrying them out or not, and only then reporting on them.
-However, that would mean that I would have to wrap up this post right now, and for that I&#8217;m not quite ready yet.
+However, that would mean that I would have to wrap up this post right now, and for that I’m not quite ready yet.

 ## Experiment Alcohol Zero

 One resolution that I am already executing on, is performing an interesting little experiment.
-After reading about [the effects of alcohol on one&#8217;s (running) performance and general energy levels][16], I have decided to go for 30 days without a drop of alcohol to try and get a subjective idea of its potential impact.
+After reading about [the effects of alcohol on one’s (running) performance and general energy levels][16], I have decided to go for 30 days without a drop of alcohol to try and get a subjective idea of its potential impact.

-Those of you who have spent more than 8 seconds in my or my blog&#8217;s vicinity know that I absolutely adore craft [beer][17] (this includes local, but also special beers of the Belgian type) and local wines, both of which are regularly consumed by me and &#8220;business partners&#8221; during &#8220;business lunches&#8221; in the not-unattractive local surroundings.
+Those of you who have spent more than 8 seconds in my or my blog’s vicinity know that I absolutely adore craft [beer][17] (this includes local, but also special beers of the Belgian type) and local wines, both of which are regularly consumed by me and “business partners” during “business lunches” in the not-unattractive local surroundings.

 This decision was not taken lightly.